ebelious/Self-Hosted/SOC-Stack.md

 ```
 bootstrap.memory_lock: true
 ```
+Also make sure the network host is like this `network.host: "0.0.0.0"`

 We will open this file and add the meomry lock line in the `Service` section
 ```
 nano /usr/lib/systemd/system/wazuh-indexer.service